 One of the great stories in U.S. business is the resurgence of the domestic oil and gas industry and its role in creating more energy independence in the country.
-Venture North is helping one local company increase its oil and gas exploration efforts as part of the trend.
+Venture North is helping one local company, Hague Equipment Co., increase its oil and gas exploration efforts as part of the trend.

 Hague Equipment Co. of Michigan Inc. and Great Lakes Hydraulics based in Kalkaska secured a $200,000 loan from Venture North’s Development Fund.
 The loan will be used for equipment purchases as its expands its client base and exploration efforts both in Northern Michigan and its recently added branch warehouse and shop based in Waverly, N.Y.